 Adult cats will take months to adjust to a new dog or puppy.
 They will feel the most secure if they are able to observe the dog from a safe vantage point especially if they are hidden in a box.
 Give your adult cat time and gentle attention.
 They are deep thinkers and take time to come around to a new pet in the household.

 Having more than one cat can be a blessing but needs to be carefully managed.
-2 litter mates often make great companions.
+A pair of litter mates often make great companions.
 Introducing a new cat or kitten to a house with a resident cat can be very difficult.
 Make sure to give both cats lots of space and lots of litter trays.